RistBS/Awesome-RedTeam-Cheatsheet/README.md

 nishang has multiples useful scripts for windows pentesting in Powershell environement.
 - `[⭐] PowerView` -> https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1

-powerview is a script from powersploit that allow enumeration of the AD architecture for a potential lateral mouvement or local privilege escalation (LPE).
+powerview is a script from powersploit that allow enumeration of the AD architecture for a potential lateral mouvement.

 **Enumeration tools :**
 - `[⭐] Bloodhound` -> https://github.com/BloodHoundAD/BloodHound